pauloepacheco/microservices/README.md

 # microservices

 This is an example of microservices with Spring Cloud and Netflix OSS.
-Each microservice is developed as standalone Spring Boot application.
+Each microservice is developed as standalone Spring Boot application using Gradle.

 The project contains the following structure: